Hello Spartan Families,

 If you have any questions, please contact Mrs. Sitzler Erickson @ firstname.lastname@example.org.

-Students can purchase a copy of the 2020-2021 yearbook for the low price of $50 until December 1, 2020.
-After that date the cost for a yearbook will increase to $60.
+Students can purchase a copy of the 2020-2021 yearbook for $60.
 The “Laconian” is a full-color book with memorable stories, eye-catching photos, and cutting-edge graphics and layouts.
 You can pay through School Pay.

 Bus Route Schedules